 How Do Solar Panels Work for Your Home

 In our residential homes, we can collect and harvest free energy from the sun to save our electricity bills.
-Currently, solar panel systems provide at least two percent of electricity in the United States.
+Currently, solar panel systems provide at least two percent of solar power electricity in the United States.
 The ability to capture sunlight has made an increase in solar energy use.

 The question that people ask is, how does it work from home?
 Once you install solar panels on your roof, the cells start to create powerful energy.
 However, there are steps needed to convert it into energy for home use.

-The sun rays hits strike the solar panels, and when absorbed, they generate electricity (direct current).
+The sun rays hits strike the solar panels, and when absorbed, they generate solar energy electricity (direct current).
 To use this energy at home, it must be converted into direct current.
 So, when setting up your solar panels, remember to include a solar inverter.
 It helps in converting direct current to alternating current.

 Solar panels are vital in providing electricity to our homes.
-Solar energy being free of charge can lessen your monthly electricity bills and save you with power needs whenever and wherever needed.
+Solar power energy system being free of charge can lessen your monthly electricity bills and save you with power needs whenever and wherever needed.
 One question that most people will ask is; how do solar panels work?
 Solar panels absorb photons to initiate electric current.